openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-6/01-specs.md

 ``runc spec
 cat config.json``{{execute}}

-Now, lets steal a more complex file from podman:
+Now, lets steal a more complex file from podman.
 Create a long running container (aka like a daemon or service):

 ``podman run -dt fedora bash``{{execute}}